 Media, IP & Freedom of Information

-Her high profile work includes: acting for the Met Police in the Leveson Inquiry (phone hacking); acting for Ministry of Defence in Axon v MoD (successfully defeating privacy claim brought by a Naval warship commander); counsel for the successful Claimant in Clift v Slough Borough Council (jury trial & Court of Appeal) a leading decision on Article 8 and qualified privilege; AW v Holland ( privacy injunction & committal application for breaches on Facebook & Twitter acting for high profile claimant); advising the Met Police regarding internet & Facebook issues arising from the Baby P case; acting for the Department of Health before the Information Tribunal in response to the Pro Life Alliance’s FOIA request for abortion statistices; and acting for Associated Newspapers Ltd in the copyright and privacy claim brought by HRH the Prince of Wales and heard before Blackburne J.
+Her high profile work includes: acting for the Met Police throughout the Leveson Inquiry (phone hacking); acting for Ministry of Defence in Axon v MoD (successfully defeating privacy claim brought by a Naval warship commander); counsel for the successful Claimant in Clift v Slough Borough Council (jury trial & Court of Appeal) the leading decision on Article 8 and qualified privilege; AW v Holland ( privacy injunction & committal application for breaches on Facebook & Twitter acting for high profile claimant); advising the Met Police regarding internet & Facebook issues arising from the Baby P case; acting for the Department of Health before the Information Tribunal in response to the Pro Life Alliance’s FOIA request for abortion statistices; and acting for Associated Newspapers Ltd in the copyright and privacy claim brought by HRH the Prince of Wales and heard before Blackburne J.

 From July 2009 until her appointment as Queen’s Counsel, Christina was a member of the Treasury Counsel A Panel of senior lawyers approved by the Attorney General to act on behalf of the Government.
 Appointment is by open competition and highly competitive and automatically ceases upon a barrister becoming Queen’s Counsel or latterly King’s Counsel.
 She was previously on the C Panel (1999 – 2003) and the B Panel (2003 -2008).

 Commerical, Common Law & Personal Injury

 She has regularly appeared as a legal commentator on media and sports law issues on Sky News, BBC News 24 and radio.
 Christina has been a contributor to The Times law section since 1999.
 She appeared as a legal expert on The Grand Tour with Jeremy Clarkson.

 In October 2003, she was invited to give a series of lectures in Khartoum to the Sudanese Judiciary and lawyers in the Sudan on intellectual property law as part of a Bar Human Rights Committee & British Council joint project.